Diet and Nutrition Tips for Managing Crohn’s Disease with Ayurveda

 1. Warm, Cooked Foods:

-– Consuming warm, cooked foods that are easy to digest is essential for managing Crohn’s Disease.
-Soups, stews, and cooked grains are recommended.
-Raw and cold foods are generally avoided as they can aggravate Vata and Pitta.
+Consuming warm, cooked foods like soups and cooked grains supports digestion.
+Avoid raw and cold foods as they aggravate Vata and Pitta.

 2. Ghee and Healthy Fats:

-– Ghee (clarified butter) is highly valued in Ayurveda for its ability to soothe the digestive tract and improve nutrient absorption.
-Including healthy fats such as olive oil and sesame oil can also help balance Vata and Pitta.
+Ghee is highly valued in Ayurveda for soothing the digestive tract and aiding nutrient absorption.
+Other healthy fats like olive and sesame oils help balance Vata and Pitta.

 3. Anti-Inflammatory Foods: